Star Wars Prop - Base Hacker System

 This was then to evolve so the wings when the system was folded clasped around the tower coming together with a latching system like magnets.

-This encourages interaction and action
+This encourages interaction and action.

-Reinforcing the Tower Adding Hinges and Handles
+Reinforcing the Tower Structure Adding Hinges and Handles

 With the tower simulated generators inside, the tower was reinforced and painted inside.